victor-busami/AI-CRIME-DETECTION-SYSTEM/README.md

 # 🚨 AI Crime Detection System

 A Streamlit-based web application that leverages AI for real-time crime detection and reporting.
-The system uses YOLOv8 for object detection in images and a transformer-based model for sentiment analysis of crime descriptions.
+The system uses an ensemble of YOLOv8 and Faster R-CNN for object detection in images, CLIP for image-text similarity, and a transformer-based model for sentiment analysis of crime descriptions.
 Admins can view, filter, and analyze reports on an interactive dashboard.

 ## Features

 - **User Crime Reporting:**
   - Upload images and describe incidents.
-  - AI detects objects in images and analyzes the sentiment of the description.
+  - AI detects objects in images (YOLOv8 + Faster R-CNN ensemble) and analyzes the sentiment of the description.
+  - CLIP is used to check image-text similarity.
-  - Reports are geotagged by location and stored for review.
+  - Reports are geotagged by location and stored in a SQLite database for review.

 - **Admin Dashboard:**
-  - Secure login for admins.
+  - Secure login for admins only (no user registration).
   - View all submitted reports with images, detected objects, sentiment, and priority.
   - Filter reports by priority, sentiment, or detected objects.
   - Visualize reports on a map and with analytics charts (trends, object frequency, sentiment distribution, location counts).